 Neeta is a Missouri Photo Workshop and Eddie Adams Workshop Alumna.
 She has worked as a staff photojournalist for the Columbia Missourian.
 Her work has been published in various media outlets including, The Guardian, The Wall Street Journal’s Curiosity Magazine and ABC News.
 Her personal history and cultural identity have always influenced both the issues that draw her as a visual journalist and the work itself.

-Neeta is a member of Women Photograph, National Press Photographers Association and The Overseas Press Club.
+Neeta is a member of Women Photograph, Native Photograph, Diversify Photo and Authority Collective.
+Her professional affiliations include National Press Photographers Association and The Overseas Press Club.

 USA +1.
 978.390.4408